July 17, 2010

-I had backpacked in this area once before and knew roughly what to expect, so my selected route was to hike in from the separate northern (Butte Lake) entrance to Lassen Park, down past the Cinder Cone Volcano, over the Fantastic Lava Beds, camp and swim alongside the crystal clear Snag Lake (poorly named), and then back again alongside Butte Lake the whole way.
+I had backpacked in this area once before and knew roughly what to expect, so my selected route was to hike in from the separate northern Butte Lake entrance to Lassen Park, down past the Cinder Cone Volcano, over the Fantastic Lava Beds, camp and swim alongside the crystal clear Snag Lake, and then back again alongside Butte Lake the whole way.

 The trip went very well.
 The Cinder Cone was the only real elevation, and while it's quite steep and difficult (loose scree), it's only about 800 ft of climbing and it's optional.
 You can walk around the base of it instead very easily.
-The route is ~6 miles the first day and I think around 8 or so the second (ignore the mileage that MyTracks returns as usual).
+The route is ~6 miles the first day and I think around 8 or so the second.
 Below is a quick map of the trail we took.
 The blue line cut out just a little before returning to the start point because my phone ran out of juice, but the trail follows along Butte Lake all the way around.

-I'd recommend clicking through to the map and viewing it in Google Earth.
+I'd recommend clicking through to the map and viewing a larger version.
 The most interesting features are around the halfway point on Day 1 (red line): namely the Cinder Cone and Fantastic Lava Beds.
-Cristin was also particularly excited about being able to clean off some via a swim in Snag Lake, although some fishermen did report seeing some leeches, so do be careful.
-Also, the eastern side of Snag Lake was much wetter, a little mud, but mostly this caused us some mosquito problems on day 2.
-Very minimal mosquitos at our camp though, not a big deal.
+Cristin was also particularly excited about being able to take a swim in Snag Lake at the end of the day.

 Anyway, if you are looking for a good easy backpacking trip that is certainly Epic, I'd definitely recommend this one.